eleanorfrajka/AMOCatlas/README.md

 ## Acknowledgements

-The observing arrays and datasets accessed through AMOCarray are supported by:
+The observing arrays and datasets accessed through AMOCatlas are supported by:

 - **RAPID data**: The RAPID-MOC monitoring project is funded by the Natural Environment Research Council (UK).
 Data is freely available from [www.rapid.ac.uk](https://www.rapid.ac.uk/)